Meadowridge School

-Meadowridge School (also known as MDR), located in Maple Ridge, British Columbia, is a coeducational, independent school teaching Junior Kindergarten through to Grade 12.
+Meadowridge School (also known as MDR), located in Maple Ridge, British Columbia, Canada, is a coeducational, independent school teaching Junior Kindergarten through to Grade 12.

-Meadowridge School's mission is "learning to live well, with others and for others, in a just community".
 Although consistently placing within the top three schools according to the Fraser Report, Meadowridge School Headmaster has publicly denounced the Fraser Report rankings.
 Meadowridge School received the 2014 Maple Ridge Chamber of Commerce Business of the Year Award.

 Campus

 Meadowridge School is on 27 acres of land in east Maple Ridge, British Columbia, Canada, approximately 45 minutes from Vancouver, BC.
 The Meadowridge Campus consists of 125,000 square feet of indoor learning space as well as a variety of outdoor learning spaces.

 Indoor and outdoor learning spaces include: